 I didn’t understand what happened to the guy who was so wonderful, responsible, capable and loved me so much for the past 6 years.
 He became increasingly passive and I felt that meant I “had” to take over.

 The truth was that he was overwhelmed, confused, not sure what to do with me, trying to find a job to support us, trying to get a house ready for us to live in (working on it until 1am 6 nights a week with his dad for the first 3 months of our marriage after working a 40 hour/week job each day, too).
 He was exhausted.
 He was inexperienced as a husband.
 He was inexperienced as a leader.
 He had never seen me act this way.
 I was hysterical for the few minutes he was with me each day.
 He thought he’d leave me alone and I’d be better in a few days – that didn’t work.

 We stayed together.
 Things got better after the work on the house stopped.
-But we both had serious scars that affected our marriage for many years.
-Our unhealthy patterns took deep root.
+But our unhealthy patterns took deep root.

 WE WERE VERY UNPREPARED

 I was extremely arrogant before we got married.
 I thought we wouldn’t have conflicts – that we were ABOVE the problems other couples had and that things would be the same wonderful way they had always been for the 6 years we dated.
 You know, there’s a verse about that in Proverbs – “Pride comes before a fall.”
-And I learned – it really does!
+Yep.
+It sure does!